Technology

 });

-The same tools from Tab 2, now served over the Model Context Protocol (MCP) — a standard for exposing tools to AI models over HTTP.
-The agent discovers tools dynamically via an MCP client rather than having them defined inline.
+This agent uses the same tools as Tab 2, but they are now served over the Model Context Protocol (MCP) β€” a standard protocol for exposing tools to AI models over HTTP.

-// Architecture
+Architecture

-Client → POST /api/chat-with-mcp
+Client β†’ POST /api/chat-with-mcp

 ↓